burlachenkok/CPP_from_1998_to_2020/Cpp-Technical-Note.md

 * Gains access to all declarations, even those that are not exported.
 [5,p.396]

 ## What you can not Define in a Module Implementation File
-Some entities must always be defined in a module interface file:
+Some entities must always be defined in a **module interface file**:

 1. The definitions of all exported templates,
 2. A function definition with `auto` return type deduction.
 For auto return type deduction to work, the compiler needs the function definition to be part of the module interface.